s-whynot/Transfer_Learning_Bearing_Fault/README.md

 Transfer Learning was implemented by having the CWRU dataset as the Source Domain and the MFPT dataset as the Transfer Domain.
 2 files showing how it was gradually implemented.
 Originally it had the following strategy for transfer - CWRU to MFPT, MFPT to MFPT and CWRU to MFPT to MFPT.
 The second strategy is on a separate repository.

-All codes done in Python using Tensorflow library and the Keras API.
+All codes were done in Python using Tensorflow library and the Keras API.
 A case of labeled Classification.
 These codes contain a Deep Neural Network (DNN) in the form of a Convolutional Neural Network (CNN).
 The base CNN structure was taken from https://www.hindawi.com/journals/sv/2017/5067651/

 Basic code structure is done following the beautiful article https://blog.codecentric.de/en/2019/03/convolutional-neural-networks-damage-detection/